 St. Patrick’s Day Jersey Auction and Raffle

-Easter Seals, the primary beneficiary of the Wolves’ 20th St. Patrick’s Day fundraiser, operates the Therapeutic School and Center for Autism Research in Chicago that serves the growing autism community.
-The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 eight-year-olds have been identified with autism spectrum disorder (ASD), a 30 percent higher rate than just three years before.
-In addition, a government survey released in November suggests that 1 in 45 children between the ages of 3 and 17 have been diagnosed with ASD.
+Easter Seals, the primary beneficiary of the Wolves’ 21st St. Patrick’s Day fundraiser, operates the Therapeutic School and Center for Autism Research in Chicago that serves the growing autism community.
+The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 eight-year-olds have been identified with autism spectrum disorder (ASD), a 30 percent increase than just three years before.
+In addition, a government survey released in November 2015 suggests that 1 in 45 children between the ages of 3 and 17 have been diagnosed with ASD.